HughxDev/metrolist/README.md

 }
 ```

-Don’t reflect the expected DOM structure in class names, as this is this expectation is likely to break as projects evolve.
+Don’t reflect the expected DOM structure in class names, as this expectation is likely to break as projects evolve.
 Only indicate which block owns the element.
 This allows components to be transposable and avoids extremely long class names.
 ```scss
 .ml-block__element__subelement {} // Bad
 .ml-block__subelement {} // Good